syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 The data grid performs drag-and-drop operations with both data rows and groups as in the following scenarios:

- * Records can be reordered to any position with autoscrolling.
+ * Records can be reordered to any position with auto scrolling.
  * Group position can be reordered using drag and drop.
 But no groups can be added inside other groups.
  * Data rows can be reordered within the same group or into other groups, as well.